P2Pool-Salvium Setup Guide

 Run the Salvium Node

-The --zmq-pub flag is required for p2pool to receive block notifications.
+The zmq-pub entry is required for p2pool-salvium to receive block notifications.
+Adjust max-concurrency and prep-blocks-threads to match your CPU.

 Height: 425000/425000 (100.0%) on mainnet, net hash 1.23 GH/s...